Experience Your Wealth, LLC

 What do those letters after your name mean?

-It means I’m a nerd and I’m committed to continuously learning to make me a better financial planner.
+It means I’m a nerd and I’m committed to continuously learning in order to make me a better financial planner.
 I’ve earned the following designations:

 This means that I completed 7 personal financial planning classes, passed a difficult comprehensive exam, met the experience requirement and continuously uphold the CFP® fiduciary standard.
 The CFP® exam really taught me how all the puzzle pieces of someone’s financial situation fit together.